 Similar to using your teeth as tools and chewing ice, biting your nails also has the potential to cause your teeth to crack or chip.
 It could also cause your teeth to move out of place, which is not ideal if you’ve already had braces or Invisalign.
 People who bite their nails tend to do so chronically, so to prevent this from happening try buying an over the counter treatment such as bad tasting nail varnish

 While you may think it’s best to brush your teeth with vigour, brushing your teeth too hard can have adverse effects.
 It can lead to problems such as enamel wear, receding gums and sensitivity.
 Although it’s important to brush your teeth properly doing it too hard can actually cause the white enamel layer to wear away making your teeth look more yellow.
 If you’re not sure if you’re brushing too hard, then take a look at your toothbrush.
 If you’ve had your brush for 3 months or less your bristles should still look relatively new.
 If they are flat and worn out chances are you’re brushing way too hard.

 Possibly the worst oral health habit to have is not regularly visiting the dentist.
 Regular dental checkups allow your dentist to see if you have any dental problems and to check that your mouth is healthy.
 This way if any problems occur, your dentist is able to treat you as soon as possible.
 Leaving problems untreated can make them more difficult and costly to treat in the long run too.
-You should have a dental checkup every 6 months, so if you’re overdue an appointment why not give us a call on 01709 917 666.
+You should have a dental checkup every 6 months, so if you’re overdue an appointment and situated in Rotherham, Sheffield and surrounding areas why not give us a call on 01709 917 666.